coshinen/blog/pages/quotes.md

 excerpt: Here are my favorite quotes from someones that inspire me or make me laugh.
 I hope you enjoy them.
 ---

+> Paul Graham, [What You'll Wish You'd Known](http://www.paulgraham.com/hs.html){:target="_blank"}:
+> * Your life doesn't have to be shaped by admissions officers.
+It could be shaped by your own curiosity.
+It is for all ambitious adults.
+And you don't have to wait to start.
+> In fact, you don't have to wait to be an adult.
+There's no switch inside you that magically flips when you turn a certain age or graduate from some institution.
+> You start being an adult when you decide to take responsibility for your life.
+You can do that at any age.
+> * Fouls happen.
+The thing to do when you get fouled is not to lose your cool.
+Just keep playing.
+> * The best protection is always to be working on hard problems.
+Writing novels is hard.
+Reading novels isn't.
+> Hard means worry: if you're not worrying that something you're making will come out badly, or that you won't be able to understand something you're studying, then it isn't hard enough.
+There has to be suspense.

 > Steve Jobs, Stanford Commencement Speech 2005:
 > * Stay Hungry.
 Stay Foolish.
 > * Your time is limited, so don't waste it living someone else's life.